jengalas/pz-adventures-jekyll/_posts/2002/2002-10-20-mt-minsi-letterbox.md

     - filename: minsi
       alt: The letterbox itself.
 It was pretty easy to locate, and is in great shape after almost four years!
 It will need a new logbook soon, though.
     - filename: view
       alt: The view from a little further up the trail.
 No powerlines this time.
+    - filename: stairs
+      alt: Stone steps that remain from the old fire lookout tower here.
+    - filename: stump
+      alt: This is the remnants of an old support for the tower.
   gallery2:
     suffix: cs
     images: